Bobby Bostic

-Bobby Bostic (born January 5, 1979) is a Missouri man who was sentenced to a term of 241 years.
+Bobby Bostic (born January 5, 1979) is an American writer who was sentenced to a term of 241 years.
 On December 12, 1995, Bostic, aged 16, along with 18-year-old Donald Hutson robbed a group of people in Missouri at gunpoint, and shortly thereafter robbed and briefly detained a woman in her car.
 The pair were caught later that day.
 Hutson was offered a plea deal and accepted 30 years in prison.
 On the advice of family, Bostic declined the same offer and elected to go to trial.
-He was given a sentence of 241 years by Judge Evelyn Baker, making him eligible for parole when he is 112.
+He was given a sentence of 241 years by Judge Evelyn Baker, making him eligible for parole when he was 112.
 Bostic was serving the longest sentence in Missouri given to a juvenile for non-homicide offenses.

 Bostic's case attracted considerable media attention in later years, due to changing laws regarding life-sentences for minors, and the severity of his sentence.
 Judge Baker later stated she regretted giving Bostic the sentence, and actively supported his unsuccessful appeal to the Supreme Court of the United States in 2018, along with Ken Starr, Sally Yates, Donald B. Verrilli Jr. and over 100 current and former judges, prosecutors and law enforcement officers.
 In 2021, a new law passed allowing Bostic to apply for parole.
 His application was approved and he was released on November 9, 2022.

 Background

-Bostic was born in St Louis, Missouri and has three siblings, an elder brother and sister and a younger brother.
+Bostic was born in St. Louis, Missouri, and has three siblings, an elder brother and sister and a younger brother.
 Bostic states his father was not present during his childhood and he had no male role models.
 Bostic's family was financially unstable, and they were often "technically homeless" and staying with relatives.
 He reportedly started drinking and smoking at age 10, using marijuana at 12 and PCP at 13.
 Bostic began stealing cars around this age.
 He graduated from junior high but dropped out shortly after commencing high school.
 His younger brother was shot and paralyzed when Bostic was 15; he has since died.
 When he was 16, Bostic was on probation for assault.
 He also had other arrests for which he had yet to be prosecuted.
 At one drug-related conviction he was legally assessed as being an adult.